jrisi256/obsidian/joe_shack_home/Social disorganization.md

 		* Many neighborhoods (particularly in urban areas) seemed to be able to effectively self-regulate without there being many thick, dense social ties between individuals living in the neighborhood.
 		* Neighborhoods are deeply shaped by external processes, and they do not naturally arise.
 External political, economic, and social forces come to bear on shaping how neighborhoods grow, evolve, and change.
 	* The goal was to preserve the idea that there is community-level or neighborhood-level variation in rates of crime.
+* [[browningIlluminatingDownsideSocial2009]] -> introduces [[Negotiated coexistence]].
+Briefly, it is the idea that collective efficacy loses its protective power when network cohesion is high.
+Individuals essentially use the social capital they've accumulated in positive interactions with others to shield themselves from sanction.

 ### Literature to look at